 Indicators must be calibrated to the market and time frame you trade on.
 This is not an endorsement for these indicators or settings; test them out using your own personalized setting to see if they help you.

-I am not a big fan of the moving average in its typical form.
-I like these trending indicators better.
-You may as well, or you may not.
-Trading is still tough business.
+No matter what tools you are using, trading is still a tough business.
 It’s how we use the tools that matter, not necessarily the tools themselves.
 It’s still up to us to stay in good trades and get out of bad ones.
 We still need a trading plan and the discipline to execute it.
-We need to control our risk with stop loss orders and control our position size.
+We need to control our risk with stop-loss orders and control our position size.

 The settings for each indicator should be based on how you want to trade…do you want to catch bigger moves?
 Or trade smaller gyrations?
 Set the indicator up so it works for what you want to do.

 Have a free indicator you love?
-Be a hero and share it in the comments below.
+Share it in the comments below.

 By Cory Mitchell, CMT